Anton Levtchi: Playing career

 Levtchi registered 13 points through 24 games with the Checkers before he received his first recall to the NHL by the Panthers on 28 December 2022.
 He made his NHL debut on 29 December 2022, featuring in a depth forward role in a 7-2 victory over the Montreal Canadiens.
 Following his second appearance with the Panthers, Levtchi was returned to the AHL on 1 January 2023.
-Levtchi appeared in a further 11 games with the Checkers, before opting to be placed on unconditional waivers by the Panthers in order to mutually terminate his contract on 31 January 2023.
+Levtchi appeared in a further 11 games with the Checkers before opting to be placed on unconditional waivers by the Panthers to mutually terminate his contract on 31 January 2023.

 On 1 February 2023, Levtchi returned to his native Finland, re-joining Tappara of the Liiga for the remainder of the season.